NixOS/nix/doc/manual/src/command-ref/nix-shell.md

 runCommand "dummy" { buildInputs = [ python pythonPackages.prettytable ]; } ""
 ```

+The script's file name is passed as the first argument to the interpreter specified by the `-i` flag.

-Aside from the very first line, which is a directive to the operating system,
-the `#! nix-shell` lines do not need to be at the beginning of the file.
-This
+Aside from the very first line, which is a directive to the operating system, the additional `#! nix-shell` lines do not need to be at the beginning of the file.
-can be useful for working around syntactic restrictions in languages like
-ECMAScript, Erlang, PHP, and Ruby, where the `#! nix-shell` lines must be
-hidden inside comments.
+This allows wrapping them in block comments for languages where `#` does not start a comment, such as ECMAScript, Erlang, PHP, or Ruby.